xbench/xbench-docs/content/online-help/dialogs/export-ongoing-translation-to-ms-word.md

 *	**Untranslated items**.
 This allows exporting only the untranslated items.
 This is useful for example to feed a translation machine engine.

-You can also remove the repetitions from the exported file to reduce its size by checking the **Remove repetitions in exported file** check box, or exclude the ICE (In-Context Exact matches) segments by checking the **Exclude ICE segments** check box.
+You can also remove the repetitions from the exported file to reduce its size by checking the **Remove repetitions in exported file** check box, exclude ICE (In-Context Exact matches) segments by checking the **Exclude ICE segments** check box, or exclude locked segments by checking the **Exclude loocked segments** check box.